Qawwal Bahauddin Khan

-Ustad Bahauddin Khan Qawwal (1934 – 3 February 2006) (أستاذ قوّال بهاءالدين) was a Pakistani Qawwali musician.
+Ustad Bahauddin Khan Qawwal (1934 – 3 February 2006) (أستاذ قوّال بهاءالدين) was a Pakistani Qawwali musician in the music tradition of Qawwal Bacchon ka Gharana.

-All five of his sons - Muhammad Najmuddin (born 1967), Saifuddin Mehmood (born 1971), Zafeeruddin Ahmed (born 1977), Mughisuddin Hassan (born 1979) and Ehtishamuddin Hussain (born 1981) - have followed in his footsteps.
+All five of his sons - Muhammad Najmuddin (born 1967), Saifuddin Mehmood (born 1971), Zafeeruddin Ahmed (born 1977), Mughisuddin Hassan (born 1979) and Ehtishamuddin Hussain (born 1981) have followed his footsteps.
 Traditional Qawwali singing heritage of the city of Karachi can still be felt and seen in a small neighborhood in Karachi named Qawwali Gali in the Saddar Town area, where a street is named after Bahauddin Qawwal.

 Early life

+Historical background

-Bahauddin Khan is descended from a family of musicians which traces its lineage back to the days of Amir Khusrow of the 13th century India.
+Bahauddin Khan is descended from a family of musicians which traces its lineage back to the days of Amir Khusrow (the father of Qawwali) of the 13th century India.
 To propagate Islam throughout South Asia, Amir Khusrow banded together twelve youngsters (12 Kids Band), and personally trained them in singing and performing Qawwali, a genre of devotional Sufi music.
 He appointed Mian Saamat as the leader of this group, which was named the Qawwal Bachche (the qawwal kids).
 The Qawwal Bachche, in turn, taught Qawwali to other aspiring students.

-Bahauddin Qawwal was born in 1934 in British India and died in Karachi on 3 Feb 2006 in Karachi, Pakistan.
-Bahauddin belonged to the Qawwal Bacchon gharana of Delhi, which was founded by Hazrat Khwaja Ameer Khusro.
+Bahauddin Qawwal was born on 15 June 1934 in Hyderabad State, British India and died in Karachi on 2 Feb 2006 in Karachi, Pakistan.
+Bahauddin belongs to the Qawwal Bacchon gharana of Delhi, which was founded by Hazrat Khwaja Ameer Khusro in 13th century.
 Bahauddin is also the maternal nephew of famous Qawwal and classical singer Ustad Aziz Ahmed Khan Warsi.
 He received formal musical training from his father, Suleman Khan, and his uncle, Sardar Khan.